POEMMA's Target of Opportunity Sensitivity to Cosmic Neutrino Transient Sources: POEMMA's Effective Area, Exposure, and Sensitivity

-where $T_0=T_s$, the factor $N_\nu=3$ converts the tau-neutrino sensitivity to the all-flavor sensitivity, we have included the factor of $f_t$ discusses above, and we have taken the $90$\% unified confidence level~\cite{Feldman:1997qc} over a decade of energy $(2.44/\ln(10))$.
-In Fig.~\ref{fig:sensitivity-sunmoon}, we plot POEMMA's sensitivity to long bursts for $f_t=0.3$ (purple shaded bands).
+where $T_0=T_s$, the factor $N_\nu=3$ converts the tau-neutrino sensitivity to the all-flavor sensitivity, we have included the factor of $f_t$ that depends on sky location as discussed above, and we have taken the $90$\% unified confidence level~\cite{Feldman:1997qc} over a decade of energy $(2.44/\ln(10))$.
+In Fig.~\ref{fig:sensitivity-sunmoon}, we plot POEMMA's sensitivity to long bursts (purple shaded bands).
+For simplicity, we neglect the dependence on sky location for $f_t$ in calculating the sensitivity band plotted in Fig.~\ref{fig:sensitivity-sunmoon} and take $f_t = 0.3$ instead.
 The dark purple band in Fig.~\ref{fig:sensitivity-sunmoon} shows the range in POEMMA's sensitivity for most locations in the sky during a given orbit.

 For example, for a given instant of the orbital precession period, over one orbit, the locations where this range in sensitivity applies is the region between the dashed curves in upper panel of Fig.~\ref{fig:SunMoon}.
 The extended lighter purple band shows the full range of the time-averaged sensitivity as a function of the tau neutrino energy.